techjoec/codex/docs/config.md

 # You can optionally filter to specific notification types.
 # Available types are "agent-turn-complete" and "approval-requested".
 notifications = [ "agent-turn-complete", "approval-requested" ]

+# Allow changing approval and sandbox policy while a task is running.
+# Defaults to false; set to true when you understand the security trade-offs.
+midturn_approval_mode_enabled = true
 ```

 > [!NOTE]